kinamoroll/NLPUtilCollection/README.md

 ```

 To check from another server, you need to change the IP address and ensure the `9090` port is not closed in the built-in firewall.

+## 📚 API Endpoint Description

+All endpoints only process requests with the `POST` HTTP method.

+### Text Language Identification

+**API Endpoint**: `/detect`

+Supports the following input parameters:
+- `text` – a string with the text for which you want to identify the language;
+- `count` – number of results.
+By default: `3`.

+As a result, there will be JSON in the form of an array of dictionaries: